Search by Keyword

 Among the plethora of elaborate clues “unearthed” in Beatles music was a wild interpretation of what The Beatles meant by the word “Walrus.” “'Walrus' is Greek for corpse,” wrote Fred LaBour, author of an article in The Michigan Daily, a University of Michigan newspaper that was a catalyst in spreading the Paul-Is-Dead rumor.
 And of course, while the country was busy scouring their Beatles albums (as well as buying those they didn't yet own) for new “clues,” John's highly emphasized line “here's another clue for you all” shot out like a rocket.
 Lennon's explanation that “the Walrus was Paul” clinched it in their minds.

-Although the rumor has long since been debunked, especially by the very-much-alive McCartney throughout the successive decades, it's surprisingly very much still believed by many fans around the world.
-A good percentage of Beatles fans believe that, while Paul may not have really died and been replaced by a double, the whole thing was concocted by The Beatles themselves to be eventually found in order to ensure continued album sales in the future.
+Although the rumor has long since been highly debunked, especially by the very-much-alive McCartney throughout the successive decades, it's surprisingly still believed by many fans around the world.
+A good percentage of Beatles enthusiasts believe that, while Paul may not have really died and been replaced by a double, the whole thing was concocted by The Beatles themselves to be eventually found in order to ensure continued album sales in the future.
 For those who believe this to be true, the song “Glass Onion” stands out as a very significant song, which results in attention being given to a very innovative and superbly recorded track.

 By the way, the Greek word for corpse is “ptoma,” and the Greek word for walrus is “thalassios ippos.”